blueset/fireghoti/docs/install.md

 - To add custom locales, place them in the `./custom/locales/` directory.
 If you name your custom locale the same as an existing locale, it will overwrite it.
 If you give it a unique name, it will be added to the list.
 Also make sure that the first part of the filename matches the locale you're basing it on.
 (Example: `en-FOO.yml`)
 - To add custom error images, place them in the `./custom/assets/badges` directory, replacing the files already there.
 - To add custom sounds, place only mp3 files in the `./custom/assets/sounds` directory.
-- To update custom assets without rebuilding, just run `pnpm run gulp`.
+- To update custom assets without rebuilding, just run `pnpm run build:assets`.
 - To block ChatGPT, CommonCrawl, or other crawlers from indexing your instance, uncomment the respective rules in `./custom/robots.txt`.

 ## Tips & Tricks